How 1 email lost a car dealership an otherwise guaranteed sale

 - you’re nurturing more leads, gaining new customers, and retaining old customers too because Skipio allows you to communicate with everyone at once even though you’re not literally texting them at that moment.

-You have the ability jump into the conversation at any point to manually respond, all while knowing exactly how the conversation has already been going.
+Now within your business process you have the ability jump into the conversation at any point to manually respond, all while knowing exactly how the conversation has already been going.

 So do yourself a favor and automate what can be automated and keep a human at the ready to monitor and fine tune every automation and join the conversation whenever it’s necessary.